getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Using Tracing Integration for Manual Instrumentation**

 The tracing integration will create a transaction on page load by default; all spans that are created will be attached to it.
 Also, the integration will finish the transaction after the default timeout of 500ms of inactivity.
 The page is considered inactive if there are no pending XHR/fetch requests.
 If you want to extend the transaction's lifetime, you can do so by adding more spans to it.
-The following is an example of how you could profile a React component:
+The following is an example of how you could manually instrument a React component:

 ```javascript
 // This line starts an activity (and creates a span).